VueGWT/vue-gwt/docs-source/book/introduction/your-first-component.md

 #### Java Class
 To create our Component, we must create a Class annotated by `@Component` that extends `Vue`.

-All the `JsInterop` attributes and methods of our Component Class will be accessible in our template.

-Meaning either:

- * Adding the `@JsType` annotation to our Class and setting attributes/methods to `public`
- * Adding the `@JsProperty`/`@JsMethod` annotation to each attribute/method and setting them to `protected`

-In this documentation we chose to use the `@JsType` annotation and to set all our properties/methods to `public` for brevity.

 ***SimpleLinkComponent.java***
 ```java
 @JsType